kylehakala/angular-resource-demo/README.md

-Badass-o-matic student-management-o-tron 9000
+# Badass-o-matic student-management-o-tron 9000
-===

 [![Build Status][build-image]][build-url]

-This is a thing that will hopefully demonstrate why a model layer in Angular is a good idea and why [`ngResource`][ngResource] is a decent thing to use.

-General steps to make this:
+This application is a circuitous, over-engineered solution for [Lab 5][3601-lab] of the Spring 2016 Software Development class at Morris.
+Though the goal of the lab is to learn something about sorting and filtering models in Angular, the primary objective here is to come up with a best-practice solution that demonstrates what a more robust "real world" application might look like.

+## Building the app

 1.  `yo angular-fullstack`: Run the generator.
 Go cure cancer while `npm` runs.